sanjeevaReddych/CPP_Pipeline/README.md

 # CPP_Pipeline sample
-This job compiles C++ project using bazel
+This job compiles C++ project using bazel sample

 This Pipeline will checkout the https://github.com/bazelbuild/examples and